 African philosophy as a systematic study has a very short history.
-This history is also a very dense one, since actors sought to do in a few decades what would have been better done in many centuries.
-As a result, they also did in later years what ought to have been done earlier and vice versa, thus making the early and the middle epochs overlap considerably.
+This history is also a very dense one since actors sought to do in a few decades what would have been better done in many centuries.
+As a result, they also did in later years what ought to have been done earlier and vice versa, thus making the early and the middle periods overlap considerably.
 The reason for this overtime endeavor is not far-fetched.
 Soon after colonialism, actors realized that Africa had been sucked into the global matrix unprepared.
-During colonial times, the identity of the African was European, his thought system, standard and even his perception of reality were structured by the colonial shadow which stood towering behind him.
-It was easy for the African to position himself within these Western cultural appurtenances even though they had no real-time connection with his being.
+During colonial times, the identity of the African was European; his thought system, standard and even his perception of reality were structured by the colonial shadow which stood towering behind him.
+It was easy for the African to position himself within these Western cultural appurtenances even though they had no real connection with his being.

 The works of the Eclectics heralded the emergence of the New Era in African philosophy.
 The focus becomes the Conversational philosophizing, in which the production of philosophically rigorous and original African episteme better than what the Eclectics produced occupied the center stage.